 Another way to help is to advocate for the refugee admissions program.
 The United States has always prided itself on its ability to help people fleeing violence and persecution.
 You might be familiar with the examples of refugees from South Vietnam, from Cuba, and those who fled the breakdown of the Soviet Union.

 But people continue to flee violence and persecution today, in numbers higher than they've ever been.
-Nevertheless, the U.S. government is setting low annual numbers of refugees and has even considered not letting in refugees at all.
-In this context, people who want to help refugees will need to use their democratic voice and let their elected officials know that they value the refugee admissions program.
+People who want to help refugees will need to use their democratic voice and let their elected officials know that they value the refugee admissions program.

 Lastly, remember that people who are seeking asylum here in the United States are asking the government to decide that they are refugees.
 When U.S. Citizenship and Immigration Services (USCIS) or the Executive Office for Immigration Review (EOIR) grant asylum, they are saying that the person who is applying fits the international definition of a refugee, used both in international law and in U.S. law.

 There are many ways to help sponsor persons who are applying for, or who have been granted, asylum.
-There are community organizations and nonprofits working in many cities around the country to help people who are seeking asylum, including many of the nonprofits that help resettle refugees.
-They seek everything from donations to office help to providing a foster home to a young refugee.
+There are community organizations and nonprofits working in many cities around the country to help people who are seeking asylum (including many of the nonprofits that help resettle refugees).
+They seek everything from donations to office help to providing a foster home to a young asylee.